 - Cut spending on unnecessary and luxury items.

 - Engage an investment advisor to help you set up your investment plan.
-The advisors with Financial Engines Advisor Center will work with you to identify your goals, both short and long-term, and help you choose investments that fit your specific situation and goals.
+An advisor can work with you to identify your goals, both short- and long-term, and help you choose investments that fit your specific situation and goals.